 - Increase Natural Filtration

-Marsh Marigold is a herbaceous, perennial plant of the buttercup family, native to marshes, ditches and wet-woodland temperate regions of the Northern Hemisphere and is one of the first pond plants to bloom in the spring.
+The Marsh Marigold plant is a herbaceous, perennial member of the buttercup family, native to marshes, ditches and wet-woodland temperate regions of the Northern Hemisphere and is one of the first pond plants to bloom in the spring.
 This 6-12" Marsh Marigold plant does well in full or partial sun but will wilt in the heat of summer, returning in the fall as temperatures cool.

 Marsh Marigold flowers are yellow, 1–2" diameter, with multiple petal-like sepals and many yellow stamens; they appear in early spring to late summer and are visited by a great variety of insects for pollen and for the nectar secreted from small depressions, one on each side of each carpel.
 These hardy bog plants come in bundles of 2.